-Applications.
-The Tenaya Mastia is ideal for sport climbs and boulder-type ascents.
+- Need a shoe that is ideal for sports climbs and boulder-type ascents.
 Its combination of features and technologies makes it a capable tool for navigating vertical routes and overhangs alike.
-It may be used either on walls (indoors) or rock (outdoors).

 The Tenaya Mastia’s unlined upper is made of microfiber.
 It comes built with a kind of tongue (bellows) that keeps debris out of the shoe.
 Front and back, the upper is sufficiently randed, giving wearers enhanced abrasion protection and extra lateral surface traction.
-For additional toe-hooking security, its toe box and instep are engineered with a rubber patch.
+This one has an additional toe-hooking security as its toe box and instep are incorporated with a rubber patch.

-Two pull tabs are attached to its heel to facilitate on and off.
+Two pull tabs are attached to its heel, facilitating on and off.
 Its closure system consists of a single strap engineered with hook-and-loop fasteners.

 Cleaning and maintenance guide for the Tenaya Mastia

-Just like most aggressive rock climbing shoes, the Tenaya Mastia is built for durability.
+Just like most aggressive rock climbing shoes, the Tenaya Mastia is durable.
 That said, it is never a bad thing to clean the shoe and keep it in good condition, especially after using it outdoors.
 To that end, consider practicing the following:

 - Keep the upper spick and span by brushing off dirt from the microfiber parts and rubber rands.
 Use a white eraser to try and remove skid marks.